ecmwf/polytope/docs/Service/Design_doc.md

 ### Feature Keyword

-Feature extraction expands existing mars requests to include a `feature` keyword that includes a json dictionary taht describes the given feature.
-This feature is then extracted using the Polytope feature extraction algoithm and only points within the given feature are returned.
+Feature extraction expands existing mars requests to include a `feature` keyword that includes a json dictionary that describes the given feature.
+This feature is then extracted using the Polytope feature extraction algorithm and only points within the given feature are returned.

 ```python
 "feature" : {